 Choose one of these research questions.
 Research several articles and write a brief summary citing your evidence used.
-You will be given a grade by your teacher which will be on your first report.

 - 1. Why is it essential to learn about cell structure when designing vaccines? - 2.
 What is more important for an organism's survival- DNA or Protein? - 3.
 Following the COVID pandemic, what changes would you make to healthcare and why? - 4.
 How does the Palm Oil industry affect biodiversity and what are the possible solutions? - 5.
 Pick an observable example of evolution and use that to explain the process of natural selection - 6.
 You are stuck in a cave with no food.
 Why are these Biological molecules essential for your survival-lipids, carbohydrates and proteins? - 7.
 Why are there different degrees of severity for cystic fibrosis? - 8.
 DNA can be thought of as an instruction manual.
 Why can epigenetics be described as highlighting/annotating that manual? - 9.
 How does heterozygosity and the crossing over of alleles so important for the survival of organisms? - 10.
 Why is it so important to have seed banks?
 What would happen to the world without them?